Gruntfuggly/remembrall/README.md

 ## Commands

-**remembrall.createFromSelection** will create a new item in the tree from any text you have selected in the current editor (or multiple items if you have multiple selections).
+**Create From Selection** will create a new item in the tree from any text you have selected in the current editor (or multiple items if you have multiple selections).

+**Mark As Done** will subsequently show the item in a smaller font

+**Mark As New** will revert the **Mark As Done** command

-**remembrall.export** will generate a text file containing the tree contents in JSON format, which can be saved as required.
+**Export** will generate a text file containing the tree contents in JSON format, which can be saved as required.

-**remembrall.import** will take the contents of the current editor and import them into the tree replacing any existing content.
+**Import** will take the contents of the current editor and import them into the tree replacing any existing content.

 ## Installing